 You don’t get much more Southern than Fried Green Tomatoes.
 What a treat these are!!
 If you have a bunch of tomatoes that haven’t ripened make yourself up a big batch of these.
 Even if you don’t eat them right away they can be crisped back up in a toaster oven or conventional oven for a treat on another day.

 I didn’t have loads of green tomatoes leftover but definitely enough to enjoy this recipe.
 I have made these before but this recipe is the best I have made so I had to share it with you.

 These I think are best done with smaller tomatoes.
-The larger ones would be to hard to handle but towards the end of the season the tomatoes start to get smaller anyway.
+The larger ones would be too hard to handle but towards the end of the season, the tomatoes start to get smaller anyway.
 They are wonderfully crispy on the outside when fried to a golden brown.

 The added cornmeal lends itself to the crispy texture.
 The tomatoes stand up very well as they aren’t ripe yet, so they can easily be sliced, dredged and fried.
 Serve this with a gorgeous slightly spicy mayonnaise or you can also serve Fried Green Tomatoes with goat cheese or brie, mmmm, either would be great.

 Enjoy these for breakfast with sausage, for a snack, for lunch, or even as a side for dinner with pork chops.
 They are easy to make and fry up gorgeously in a cast iron pan.
 Put a little south in your mouth with this amazing treat!!